Choosing the perfect mattress can be a delicate art. You want affordability, quality, and durability without the confusion a large purchase takes.

 AirFoam™ mattresses are made with new and innovative mattress material, AirFoam™.
 It offers the softness of memory foam but made without any heat-trapping chemicals.
 It offers superior pressure relief, is more cooling, and more durable than memory foam.
 It is often the ideal option for those who need targeted support and a cooling, durable mattress.

-We recommend buying your new mattress online because the free trial will save you time, effort, and money
+We recommend buying your new mattress online because the trial will save you time, effort, and money

 Step 2: Find your retailer

-We recommend buying your new mattress online because the free trial will save you time, effort, and money.
+We recommend buying your new mattress online because the trial will save you time, effort, and money.

 If your online mattress store doesn’t have this option, you could end up with an unsuitable mattress.